vasconsaurus/code-challenge-manu-vasconcelos/README.md

 ## Instructions to fulfill the challenge

-To participate in the challenge, please clone the repository, then go to this repository's issues, and create a copy of each one of the issues (I'm afraid you'll have to copy-paste the contents of those, since cloning does not carry the issues).
+To participate in the challenge, please **fork** the repository, then go to this repository's issues, and create a copy of each one of the issues (I'm afraid you'll have to copy-paste the contents of those, since cloning does not carry the issues).

 For each issue in GitHub, create a Pull Request (and do **not** merge them!).
 For issues that depend on each other, please branch out from the branch the issue depends on instead of from main.